-This elective focuses on environmental change and management through deep study of inland waters, the urban environment and the oceans.
+This elective focuses on earth sciences and environmental change.
+Students explore management of the environment and biomes, through deep study of inland waters, the urban environment and the oceans.
 The students investigate environmental processes that support all life, the major challenges to their sustainability, and the environmental world views - including those of Aboriginal and Torres Strait Islander peoples - that influence how people perceive and respond to these challenges.
 They apply human-environment systems thinking to understand the causes and consequences of change and geographical concepts and methods to evaluate and select strategies to manage change.

-- Explain how interactions between geographical processes at different scales change the characteristics of places - Identify, analyse and explain significant interconnections between people, places and environments and explain changes that result from these interconnections and their consequences - Predict changes in the characteristics of places and environments over time, across space and at different scales and explain the predicted consequences of change - Evaluate alternative views on a geographical challenge and alternative strategies to address this challenge using environmental, economic, political and social criteria and draw a reasoned conclusion - Record and represent multi-variable data in the most appropriate digital and non-digital forms - Use a range of methods and digital technologies to interpret and analyse maps, data and other information - Propose action in response to a contemporary geographical challenge, taking account of environmental, economic, political and social considerations
+Explain how interactions between geographical processes at different scales change the characteristics of places

+- Identify, analyse and explain significant interconnections between people, places and environments and explain changes that result from these interconnections and their consequences - Predict changes in the characteristics of places and environments over time, across space and at different scales and explain the predicted consequences of change - Evaluate alternative views on a geographical challenge and alternative strategies to address this challenge using environmental, economic, political and social criteria and draw a reasoned conclusion - Record and represent multi-variable data in the most appropriate digital and non-digital forms - Use a range of methods and digital technologies to interpret and analyse maps, data and other information - Propose action in response to a contemporary geographical challenge, taking account of environmental, economic, political and social considerations.

 - Deforestation

 - Water Scarcity and Conflict

 - Are we damaging our oceans? the scourge of plastic waste

+- Methods of Assessment

 - Fieldwork and case studies

 - Research

 - Structured questions

 - Extended Responses

 - End-of-semester examination